raggaraluz/scala-debugger/docs/src/about/roadmap.md

 ## Version 1.0.0

-- Create high-level profile system (only pure profile needed now)
+- Create high-level profile system (only Java profile needed now)
 - Create low-level managers for JDI requests
 - Add support for pending requests to be applied as soon as possible
 - Architect "extra argument" system